HilltopMeditator/cs1010e_t05_2526/w07 tutorial writeups/tutorial_qn_and_sols.md

 ---

-1. More precisely, List Comprehensions more generally called Generator Expressions, but the distinction shouldn't matter for this course
+1. More precisely, List Comprehensions fall under a class of expressions called Generator Expressions, but the distinction shouldn't matter too much for this course

 ## Easy